 To offer a drop-in solution to overcome the PA66 shortage, we developed an alternative material: The Akulon® IG series is a portfolio of material grades made by combining the strength of PA6 and PA46 – two materials that are fully independent of the Adiponitrile/hexamethyldiamine supply.

 Vision and partnership key to advancing automotive composites

 It can be an interesting experience discussing your company’s vision of the future as you are sitting next to some of your direct competitors, but I believe we all took away some great insights from the event and the discussion.
-After the event, I had the following key takeaways:
+After attending the event, I had the following key takeaways:

 A clear vision is essential

-We talked a lot about topics that are familiar to those of us that work in the automotive industry (e.g., future mobility, electrification, etc.).
+We talked about topics that are familiar to those of us that work in the automotive industry (e.g., future mobility, electrification, etc.).
 However, we intentionally went beyond the typical automotive discussion to explain how DSM’s “Purpose Led, Performance Driven” strategy is based on global megatrends that transcend any one industry.

 When we connected our ongoing investment in next-generation thermoplastic material solutions to our new brand pillar of sustainable living, we demonstrated DSM’s commitment to industry leadership beyond the role of a traditional material supplier.